Chart Color Schemes

 The level of residential development activity in Logan Village was found to be higher than 90% of real estate markets across the country

 Logan Village has received approximately 108 dwelling approvals annually over the past five financial years, totalling 541 homes.
-As of FY26, 20 approvals have been recorded.
+As of FY26, 48 approvals have been recorded.
 On average, 2.6 people moved to the area per new home constructed between FY21 and FY25, indicating strong demand that supports property values.
-The average construction cost of new homes was $245,000, reflecting more affordable housing options compared to regional norms.
+New homes are being built at an average construction cost value of $245,000, which is below regional norms, offering more affordable housing options.

 Frequently Asked Questions - Development